nothings/stb/docs/stb_voxel_render_interview.md

 Back when the voxel game Voxatron was announced, the weekend after the trailer came out I wrote my own little GPU-accelerated version of the engine and thought that was pretty cool.
-I've been tempted many times to extract that and release it, but I don't want to steal Voxatron's thunder so I've avoided it as a library.
+I've been tempted many times to extract that and release it as a library, but
+I don't want to steal Voxatron's thunder so I've avoided it.
 You could use this engine to do the same kind of thing, although it won't be as efficient as an engine dedicated to that style of thing would be.